Qualitative and mixed methods

 - Describe a range of data collection methods, and evaluate their advantages and disadvantages

-- Conduct thematic analysis, and be able to describe other analytical approaches in qualitative and mixed methods research
+- Understand how to conduct thematic analysis, and be able to describe other analytical approaches in qualitative and mixed methods research

 - Understand the stages of conducting, writing up and evaluating a qualitative or mixed methods research project